SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_bod/readme.md

   - **Enable BOD UC Configuration:** This needs to be enabled to apply these configurations in the application.
     - **Slot Value:** The slot value can be configured using this option.
-      > **Note:** Slot configuration values can be verified in power mode applications only.
-In the active state, we can't observe the difference in terms of power.
-To verify with different slot values, use a larger value to achieve a lower sleep current.
+      > **Note:** Slot configuration values can only be validated in power mode applications.
+In the active state, the power difference is not noticeable.
+To test with various slot values, use a higher value to achieve reduced sleep current.

     - **Enable Black-Out Detection:** By enabling this, the system will reset when the VMCU voltage drops below 1.65V.

 ## Test the Application
-- Refer to the instructions in the Create a Project section on the Developing with WiSeConnect™ SDK v3.x with SiWx91x™ Boards page to:
+- Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

+  - Compile and run the application.
+  - After successful program execution, the prints in serial console looks as shown below.

 - Expected Results
-If the user decreases the voltage less than the threshold voltage, then a BOD interrupt occurs.
+   - If the user decreases the voltage less than the threshold voltage, then a BOD interrupt occurs.
-The console will as below.(Interrupt operations are not there in the Console Output)
+  - The console output will appear as shown below.
+(Interrupt operations are not included in the Console Output section.)

   - Console Output: